Robin Montgomery: 2025–26: Top 100, injury, maiden WTA Tour title, major doubles final

-At Indian Wells where she received a wildcard entry, she defeated again Jule Niemeier in the first round, recording her first tournament win.
+In March 2025, at the WTA 1000 event Indian Wells where she received a wildcard entry, she defeated Jule Niemeier for her first win at the tournament, before losing to 18th seed Marta Kostyuk in the second round.

-Following her first-round match win at the Charleston Open over Viktoriya Tomova, Montgomery reached the top 100 on 7 April 2025.
+At the Charleston Open, she overcame Viktoriya Tomova in the first round, but lost her next match to seventh seed Danielle Collins.
+Despite the defeat, Montgomery reached the top 100 on 7 April 2025.